mikebridge/mikebridge.github.io/_posts/test/2017-03-04-intellij-react-native.md

 Facebook's developers are mostly Apple People, so they don't waste many mental cycles fretting over React-Native developers who are on other platforms.
-I don't like straying too much from the main path when it comes to deciding on which tools to uses, so I wondered if it was advisable—or even possible—to debug React Native at all on Windows.
-Google Search is certainly tight-lipped on what Windows React-Native developers do when their app crashes with no error message.
+I don't like straying too much from the main path when it comes to deciding on which tools to use, so I wondered if it was advisable—or even possible—to debug React Native at all on Windows.
+Google Search didn't reveal much information about what Windows React-Native developers do when their app crashes with no error message.
 I've read that [debugging can be done from Visual Studio Code](https://github.com/Microsoft/vscode-react-native), but I'd _much_ rather edit JavaScript with a JetBrains editor, so I first tried [Android Studio](https://developer.android.com/studio/index.html).
-Unfortunately, AS assumes you're developing in Java, and you can only install JavaScript highlighting features on AS, so that wasn't much help.
+Unfortunately, AS assumes you're developing in Java, and you can only install basic JavaScript highlighting features on AS, so that wasn't much help.

 Fortunately it IntelliJ Ultimate can be configured to do